nikoraes/npgsql-age/README.md

-# ApacheAGE
+# Npgsql.Age

 [![Nuget](https://img.shields.io/nuget/v/Npgsql.Age?color=blue)](https://www.nuget.org/packages/Npgsql.Age/)

 ## What is Apache AGE?

 Apache AGE is an open-source extension for PostgreSQL which provides it with the capabilities of a graph database.
+This package is a plugin for the Npgsql library which allows you to interact with Apache AGE from C#.

 ## Quickstart